webcomics/dosage/doc/web/content/comics/SmackJeeves_PeterPan_edit.md

 <form name="comic" action="http://gaepostmail.appspot.com/comic/" method="post">
 <table class="comicinfo">
 <tr>
 <th>Description</th><td><textarea name="description" cols="40" rows="3">A manga adaptation of the classic children's story Peter Pan.
 Closely following J.M.
 Barrie's original story, come follow the adventures of Peter and the Darling children in Neverland!
 If you've never read the book, here's your chance to experience the real story!
 If you have, and enjoyed it, then this is the comic for you!
-New reader?
-Start here! http://peterpan.smackjeeves.com/comics/1496616/peter-pan-cover/ Want more Peter Pan Posts?
-Find me on...
-Tumblr: http://triaelf9.tumblr.com/ Deviant art: http://triaelf9.deviantart.com/ And on Twitter: https://twitter.com/TriaElf9 This comic is also posted on Deviant Art, Manga Magazine and Crunchyroll, so if there's ever a smackjeeves outage, you can check any of those places! ^_^</textarea></td>
+Updates Sundays and Wednesdays!</textarea></td>
 </tr>
 <tr>
 <th>Website</th><td><input type="text" name="url" value="http://peterpan.smackjeeves.com/comics/" size="40"/></td>